sc3d/a-i-l/README.md

 samir@host:~/code/a-i-l$ minikube delete
 ```
 The order is important as there are some discoveries in place that still need the underlying service running so that they can work.
+For example, if we delete minikube before tearing down the dev cluster, we can't know what is the MKube IP and can't remove the static routes, which is not something you want.